agubler/stores/README.md

 }});
 ```

-To provide a typed container for the stores state, use the `createStoreContainer` function from `@dojo/stores/StoreInjector` passing in the state interface as a generic and export this to be available throughout your application.
+To provide a typed container for the store's state, use the `createStoreContainer` function from `@dojo/stores/StoreInjector` passing in the state interface as a generic and then export returned `Container` to be available throughout your application.

 ```ts
 interface State {